SalehaBakht/Springboard-Capstone-1-Data-Cleaning/README.md

 # Section 5 Submission - Data Cleaning of Chocolate Rating Dataset from Kaggle

-The purpose of the sectoin 5 submission is to practice data wrangling and cleaning.
+The purpose of the section 5 submission is to practice data wrangling and cleaning.
 I did this on the Chocolate Bar Rating dataset gotten from one of the Kaggle competitions.

 First I replaced all the column names so that there were no line breaks in the names.